24 March 2021

 The test for forum conveniens is often difficult to apply in the context of international fraud committed through offshore companies in multiple jurisdictions.
 In recent years there has perhaps been a restrictive approach to jurisdiction taken by the BVI Courts at first instance and on appeal.
 However, the Privy Council recently handed down judgment in the long-running jurisdiction challenge of JSC MCC Eurochem & anr v Livingtson & ors UKPC 31 where it has again re-affirmed the application of the Spiliada test.
 In so doing, it overturned the Eastern Caribbean Court of Appeal’s decision that the BVI Commercial Court did not have jurisdiction to hear a claim against companies based in the BVI and elsewhere, which had received bribes in the context of an alleged international bribery scheme.

-The Court of Appeal’s decision had been criticised by some commentators in limiting the BVI Court's ability to address cross-border frauds involving BVI entities, especially when the alternative forum (such as Russia) would not allow equivalent tracing or proprietary claims.
+The Court of Appeal’s decision had been criticised by some commentators in limiting the BVI Court's ability to address cross-border frauds involving BVI entities, especially when the alternative forum would not allow equivalent tracing or proprietary claims.
 It will be interesting to see the effect of the recent Privy Council decision on future forum challenges in the BVI Courts.

 Cross border insolvency

 Liquidators appointed by the BVI court are usually able to seek recognition and/or assistance from the courts of other jurisdictions.
 That can provide a useful basis to co-ordinate a multi-jurisdictional asset recovery exercise, particularly where a BVI company holds assets in other jurisdictions, as is routinely the case.
 Foreign insolvency office-holders can also apply for assistance from the BVI court, which may include orders to preserve assets within the jurisdiction or, crucially, provide access to information or documents held in the BVI.